yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 transactional replication.
 This means that the transactional replication mode cannot support bidirectional replication.

-Target read-only transactions are still permitted; they run at serializable isolation level on a single consistent snapshot taken in the past.
+Target-universe read-only transactions are still permitted; they run at serializable isolation level on a single consistent snapshot taken in the past.